joshlevinson/Sample-WP2Markdown/Resources/accreditations.md

 ##### Where to find Emarsys?

-- TÃ&#156;V SÃ&#156;D do not list their members on their website.
-TÃ&#156;V SÃ&#156;D audits Emarsys with respect to the ISO 27001 accreditation.
+- TÜV SÜD do not list their members on their website.
+TÜV SÜD audits Emarsys with respect to the ISO 27001 accreditation.

 Verisign
 --------